irinanita/cook-book/README.md

 * Test that when there are no previous recipes to display left the "previous page" button is not displayed

 ### Login/Logout
-* Check that when a user is not loged in a "Log In" text is displayed
+* Check that when a user is not logged in a "Log In" text is displayed
-* Check that when a user is loged in a "Log Out" text is displayed
+* Check that when a user is logged in a "Log Out" text is displayed

 ## Version Control
 Git and GitHub were use for version control.
 Commits where made at each important change, the goal was to keep them concise and relevant.

 ## Deployment
 This Project was deployed with Heroku in the following way:
-* Create heroku account
+* Create Heroku account
-* Login into heroku from console `heroku login`
+* Login into Heroku from console `heroku login`
 * Create a new empty App on Heroku as none was created before `heroku create`
 * Rename App `heroku apps:rename cook-book-project`
 Run this command from App's Root.
 The empty Heroku Git repository is automatically set as a remote for your local repository.
 Check `git remote -v`
-* create a Procfile (instruction to Heroku as which file should be used as entry point to our App) The Procfile must be in your app’s root directory `echo web python app.py > Procfile`
+* Create a `Procfile` (instruction to Heroku as which file should be used as entry point to our App) The `Procfile` must be in your app’s root directory `echo web python app.py > Procfile`
-* create a requirments.txt file `sudo pip3 freeze --local > requirements.txt`
+* Create a requirements.txt file `sudo pip3 freeze --local > requirements.txt`
-* to deploy `git push heroku master`
+* To deploy `git push heroku master`
-* set the IP and PORT in Heroku account Settings
+* Set the `IP` and `PORT` in Heroku Account Settings

 It is also possible to configure GitHub integration for a Heroku app, Heroku can automatically build and release (if the build is successful) pushes to the specified GitHub repo.
 [Read more here](https://devcenter.heroku.com/articles/github-integration)

+## Install Locally
+* CD to the directory of your chice on your local machine and clone the repository `git clone https://github.com/irinanita/cook-book.git`
+* CD into the project folder and install the dipendencies `pip install -r requirements.txt`
+* Set up your MongoDB database, you can leave it as it is by default with no collections.
+You will need your `MongoDB URI`
+* Set your `environment variables` for `Mongo DB URI`, `Secret Key`, `Port` and `IP` if required
+* `App.py` contains a script that will setup a variety of collections required for this project, such as:
+ `allergens_list`,`diet_list`,`cuisine_list` and `units_list`; their contents are customizable, you can add elements that you would like to see there.
+* Then open the browser and insert `localhost:PORT/setup`.
+This will add the collections.
+> Note that in the beginning the landing page **won't have** recipes in the *Latest Recipes* section.
+They will appear as soon as you add some recipes.
+To do so you will need to `Register`

 ## Credits - Recipes were taken from following websites